-HMRC Tax Guidance for Childminders Income and ExpensesNovember 15, 2018 12:00 am
+HMRC Tax Guidance for Childminders Income and ExpensesNovember 15, 2018 12:00 pm

 Running your own business as a childminder

 Being a childminder usually means you’re self-employed (a sole trader).
-As a sole trader you are the sole owner and operator of your business and this means only you are responsible for paying any tax owed.
+As a sole trader, you are the sole owner and operator of your business and this means only you are responsible for paying any tax owed.

-Some childminding businesses, particularly those who are registered as childcare on domestic premises, can be set up as a partnership or a limited company.
-If you set up your childminder business as a limited company, your liability is limited to what you (and possibly others such an assistant/director) have invested.
+Some childminding businesses, particularly those that are registered as childcare on domestic premises, can be set up as a partnership or a limited company.
+If you set up your childminder business as a limited company, your liability is limited to what you (and possibly others such as an assistant/director) have invested.